Eoracle/Eoracle-operator-setup/README.md

 ```

 ### Declare the alias in eoracle chain
 After generating the ECDSA alias address to use in eoracle chain, declare it using your Ethereum Eigenlayer identity, verifying the link between the two.
+and current

+[**NOTE**]
+Command below wouldn't work on Holesky and you'll need contact support to register for now.
 ```bash
 ./run.sh declare-alias
 ```